vrishabav/ML-Algorithm-Optimization/MNIST-digit-classification/Digit-Classification-README.md

 ```
 .

-├── .github/                                    # Configuration

-├── README.md                                   # Overview and running guidelines

-├── report.md                                   # Full report with tabulations, summaries and thoughts
+├── Digit Classification Report.md      # Full report with tabulations, summaries and thoughts
+├── Digit-Classification-README.md      # Overview and running guidelines
 ├── algorithms.py                       # Algorithm implementations for PCA, KNN, XGBoost, etc

-├── hyperparam_tuning.py                        # Script used to tune hyperparameters for all the final models used (based on a subset of the data)
+├── hyperparam_tuning.py                # Script used to tune hyperparameters for all the final models used

-├── main.py                                     # Main script to train all models, build the ensemble, and evaluate
+└── main.py                             # Main script to train all models, build the ensemble, and evaluate

-├── MNIST_train.csv                             # MNIST Training Dataset

-└── MNIST_validation.csv                        # MNIST Validation Dataset
 ```

 ---